Wow-Its-Ian/electron-three-animated-character/README.md

+# Electron Three Character Animation

+This project serves as an example of loading a basic character model with animations as a GLTF file with React Three Fiber in an Electron App

-# Electron React Three Boilerplate
+## Electron React Three Boilerplate

-This project serves as a starting point for electron apps that utilize React and Three.js.
-Included is a basic scene with a canvas, lighting, example meshes, and basic physics.
+This project was originally cloned from my [Electron React Three Boilerplate](https://github.com/Wow-Its-Ian/electron-react-three-boilerplate).

 ## Instructions For Getting Started With Boilerplate